 You snooze, you lose

 I don’t know anyone who’s ever been to IGHR who hasn’t come away thinking it was a wonderful experience.
-I’ve had the great good fortune to have completed Course 4 (Advanced Methodology and Evidence Analysis; Elizabeth Shown Mills, coordinator) in 2010, Course 5 (Writing and Publishing for Genealogists; Thomas W. Jones, Ph.D., coordinator) in 2011, and Course 8 (Researching African-American Ancestors; Frazine K. Taylor, coordinator) in 2012.
+I’ve had the great good fortune to have completed the Advanced Methodology and Evidence Analysis course in 2010; the Writing and Publishing for Genealogists course in 2011; Researching African-American Ancestors in 2012; and Research in the South last year.

 All IGHR class sizes are limited and REGISTRATION FILLS UP FAST.
 If you want to go, be prepared to start trying to register right when registration for the class you want opens and to keep trying.